holos-run/holos/doc/design/v1beta1/use-case.md

 ## What Phase 5 builds

-This chapter is implemented as a fixture: the platform repository tree above, the seven modules, and golden renders for the composed platform, exercised end to end — flattening, labels, role config injection, the compiled inter-role edges in the platform DAG, the three-module composition, and the knockout with its verification policy.
-The fixture is also the first reference consumer for the [modules.md M7](modules.md#m7-reverse-dependency-checking) promotion gate:
+This chapter is documentation only; nothing below exists in the repository yet.
+Phase 5 (HOL-1498) implements it as a fixture: the platform repository tree above, the seven modules, and golden renders for the composed platform, exercised end to end — flattening, labels, role config injection, the compiled inter-role edges in the platform DAG, the three-module composition, and the knockout with its verification policy.
+The fixture will also be the first reference consumer for the [modules.md M7](modules.md#m7-reverse-dependency-checking) promotion gate:
 `holos module check example.com/holos/cilium@<candidate>` re-renders this profile's examples and reports whether a cilium update breaks the